+You see there could be other -- I mean, we could put some stuff down here, it would multiply these zeroes.
 It wouldn't have any effect, but then the good pseudo-inverse is the one with no extra stuff, it's sort of, like, as small as possible.

 It has to have those to produce the ones.

 If it had other stuff, it would just be a larger matrix, so this pseudo-inverse is kind of the minimal matrix that gives the best result.

 The word pseudo-inverse will not appear on an exam in this course, but I think if you see this all will appear, because this is all what the course was about, chapters one, two, three, four -- but if you see all that, then you probably see, well, OK, the general case had both null spaces around, and this is the natural thing to do.

 So, this is one way to find the pseudo-inverse.
+Yes.